 Workers compensation is a required insurance plan provided by the employer to pay employee benefits for job-related injuries, disability or death that occur during the course and scope of employment.
 Most workers’ compensation claims are claimed and received without any issue.
 However, a claim may still be turned down by a company even when an employee is legitimately injured on the job.
 We’ve seen first-hand how frustrating and strenuous a situation like this can be on an individual and their family.
-Our personal injury attorneys shared the most common reasons for a denied workers’ compensation claim:
+Our workers compensation lawyer shares the 5 most common reasons your Kansas City workers comp claim was denied.

 Workers compensation laws and benefits are available to workers who are injured while in the course and scope of their job.
 This means that an employee must be injured at work or during the course of a work-related activity.
 Lack of evidence may cause an employer to allege that the injury happened somewhere other than at work.

 Your Claim Was Submitted Too Late and the Notice Issue Period Has Expired

 The First Report of Injury is required to be filed no later than 30 days after the injury occurred for workers in Missouri (20 days for workers in Kansas).
 It’s important to report the injury immediately after a work-related incident.

 Your Kansas City Workers Comp Claim Was Denied Because You Were Under the Influence of Drugs or Alcohol